Aaaaaaaaaaann/responderbot/README.md

 2. The module counts in what time the responders will be stopped.
 3. Then the module converts the time in a string, puts it in a massage, and returns this message.
 #### `users.py`
-The IDs of the users I want to get auto-replies are stored in `tg_users.txt`.
-This module gets the list of them.
+It contains variables with IDs of Telegram users.
+The recipients are stored in a set, which may be changed by a bot user.
 #### `smtplog.py`
 It merely contains an overridden omit() method of a class SMTPHandler from the logging package.
 This was needed for proper sending emails with tracebacks.
 ## How can you use it